giresse19/vat-checking-app/README.md

 # VAT Validation App
-App can be located here: forgetful-vein.surge.sh
+App can be located here: https://forgetful-vein.surge.sh

 This is a VAT validation application with VAT number checked based off Erply API(Endpoint).